pkuzyb/larynx_segmentation/README.md

-# Larynx segmentation for mid-sagittal speech production real-time tpeech MRI
+# Larynx segmentation for mid-sagittal speech production real-time MRI

 This repository contains data, checkpoints, and code for larynx segmentation in mid-sagittal real-time speech production MRI.